 1. Lead with entertainment, not a sales pitch

-Don’t just repurpose all your boring marketing content to TikTok.
+Don’t repurpose your boring marketing content to TikTok.
 This is a unique social media platform with a certain “personality” to its posts.
-Even if you’re regularly churning out content for other channels, take some time to get to know the platform’s quirks and trends.
+Take some time to get to know the platform’s quirks and trends.

-Dig deep into what your peers, competitors, and potential customers are looking at and talking about.
+Dig deep into what potential customers are looking at and talking about.
 Stay on top of what’s trending, including memes and popular hashtag challenges.
-And remember: Have fun with it.
 TikTokers log in to learn, explore, and discover—but above all else, they want to be entertained.

 The more fun and engaging your content, the more likely you are to hit glorious viral TikTok status with one or more of your posts.
 If your brand voice permits, get silly with it.
-Consider the brand Habit.
-Among other fun strategies, Habit likes to make meme videos using its products as the stars.
-This one is inspired by a trending TikTok sound from the Netflix series Inventing Anna.
+Skin care brand Habit creates meme videos using trending TikTok sounds and featuring its products as the stars.

 🎵 Read more: 15 TikTok Video Ideas Your Customers Will Love